Pros

 Several reviews talk about how easy it is to buy a policy without having to talk to anyone, as the review below expresses.
 They also talk about the lack of physical proof of insurance.
 (It’s worth noting that you can download and print your insurance cards, but that assumes you have easy access to a printer.)

-However, there are several issues with customer service availability.
+But several users expressed issues with customer service availability.
 The company buries the customer service phone number deep in its website, instead pushing the customer support email as the first means of contact.

 I had to go to the legal terms and conditions page to find the phone number — and when I called, I was unable to speak with an agent.
 The company is inexplicably “agent-free,” or so it says in its phone tree.

 I’m certainly not the only one who dealt with this issue.
-I found several reviews from customers frustrated with their inability to contact a live person.
-And many of those reviews also talk about finding incorrect contact information for the company, as this review covers below.
+I found several reviews from customers frustrated with their inability to contact a live person, including the reviews below.

 The bottom line is that Hugo is a small insurer with a fairly revolutionary business model.
 On LinkedIn, the company self-identifies as having 2–10 employees.
 For comparison, Mile Auto claims 11–50, Metromile claims 201–500, and Lemonade claims 1,001–5,000 employees.
 There’s an obvious trade-off here.